ryanstpierre/boulder.codes/README.md

 - `public/_headers` - Custom headers for Cloudflare
 - `public/_redirects` - Redirect rules for client-side routing
 - `workers-site/index.js` - Cloudflare Workers script for enhanced routing

+### Setting up the Custom Domain

+After deploying to Cloudflare Pages, follow these steps to set up the custom domain:

+1. Navigate to your project in the Cloudflare Pages dashboard
+2. Go to the "Custom domains" tab
+3. Click "Set up a custom domain"
+4. Enter `buildersroom.boulder.codes` as the domain
+5. Verify ownership by updating DNS settings as prompted
+6. Wait for the domain to be verified (usually within minutes)

+If the boulder.codes domain is already managed by Cloudflare, this process should be seamless.
+Otherwise, follow Cloudflare's instructions for adding the required DNS records.

 ## Customization